 • She hid a cheat sheet in her sleeve.

-Other ways to say: Answer key, secret notes
+Other ways to say: Answer key, secret notes, quick guide

 Example Sentence: